palPrabhakar/simple-code-inserter/README.md

 ## Limitations
 1. Does not support functions expanded from macros.
 2. Does not work with constructors when using '{name}' in code.

+Since the tool is mainly made to insert print statements therefore there is no support for constexpr and consteval functions.